mc962/clozed/README.md

-# Cloze
+# Clozed

-This is a small library to facilitate adding cloze-delete/test functionality for users who want to implement a cloze-deleted/tested sentence.
+This is a small library to facilitate adding clozed-delete/test functionality for users who want to implement a clozed-deleted/tested sentence.

 ## Installation
 NPM
 ```
-npm install cloze
+npm install clozed
 ```

 Yarn
 ```
-yarn add cloze
+yarn add clozed
 ```